iDream3r/Proxy-Randomizer-AHK/README.md

 ## Proxy-Randomizer-AHK
 Set and randomize your proxies with this simple script.
 Come with a friendly GUI.
-This was done by iDream3r
+This script was done by iDream3r

 ### How to use